 Known physical processes involved in triggering proton auroras, namely the formation of ENAs and penetrating solar wind protons, form an important characteristic of the solar wind interaction with the Martian magnetosphere and escape of Mars' atmosphere.
-A comprehensive understanding of proton aurora occurrence characteristics and consequences for Mars' atmosphere evolution requires a thorough analysis of the influence of solar wind properties and the subsequent response of the Mars' magnetosphere. \citet{Hughes2019} conducted a first statistical study of proton auroras observed by MAVEN/IUVS, to understand how the proton aurora occurrence rates and enhancements vary with the solar season (${\rm L_s}$), solar zenith angle (SZA), local time (lt) etc. among other factors.
+A comprehensive understanding of proton aurora occurrence characteristics and consequences for Mars' atmosphere evolution requires a thorough analysis of the influence of solar wind properties and the subsequent response of Mars' magnetosphere. \citet{Hughes2019} conducted a first statistical study of proton auroras observed by MAVEN/IUVS, to understand how the proton aurora occurrence rates and enhancements vary with the solar longitude (${\rm L_s}$), solar zenith angle (SZA), local time (lt) etc. among other factors.
 They found that the proton auroras occur between altitudes 110 -- 150~km, occurring at the lower altitudes especially around ${\rm L_s \sim 180\degree}$.
-Their analysis showed that the primary factors affecting proton auroras are ${\rm L_s}$ and SZA, with the highest occurrence rates and emission enhancements observed around southern summer solstice (${\rm L_s \sim 270\degree}$) and low SZAs.
-Hydrogen corona column densities above the bow shock and solar wind flux increase during this season ${\rm L_s \sim 270\degree}$ along with higher atmospheric temperatures and inflation of the lower atmosphere because of the increased dust activity. \citet{Hughes2019} suggested that these factors could contribute to a higher population of ENAs and their increased interaction with the lower atmosphere because of higher temperatures and therefore increased proton aurora occurrences and enhancements.
-Their study, however, did not explicitly consider the influence of IMF upstream of the Martian bow shock, penetrating proton flux, dust and extreme solar activity on the Ly-${\rm \alpha}$ emission enhancements at the proton aurora peak altitudes.
+Their analysis showed that the primary factors affecting proton auroras occurrence rates are ${\rm L_s}$ and SZA, with the highest occurrence rates and emission enhancements observed around southern summer solstice (${\rm L_s \sim 270\degree}$) and low SZAs.
+Hydrogen corona column densities above the bow shock and solar wind flux increase during this season (${\rm L_s \sim 270\degree}$) along with higher atmospheric temperatures and inflation of the lower atmosphere because of the increased dust activity. \citet{Hughes2019} suggested that these factors could contribute to a higher population of ENAs and their increased interaction with the lower atmosphere and therefore increased proton aurora occurrences and enhancements. \citet{Hughes2021T} further studied the influence of IMF upstream of the Martian bow shock, penetrating proton flux, dust and extreme solar activity on the Ly-${\rm \alpha}$ emission enhancements at the proton aurora peak altitudes.
 They reported a possible preference of proton aurora occurrence during radial IMF orientations.
 They also presented simple linear regression models of the orbit-averaged Ly-${\rm \alpha}$ emission enhancements, separately accounting for the cases of high dust activity and extreme solar activity, using MAVEN in-situ measurements of the orbit-averaged penetrating proton flux.